RitaFattoum99/Dart/README.md

 }
 ```
-## Conclusion
-We learned different types of commenting techniques and how to use them.

 # Dart Conditional Statements
 ###### Dart – If, If-Else, If-Else-If
 We will learn the syntax of Dart If statement, Dart If-Else statement and Dart If-Else-If.